haehnpt/opengl-dynamic-shader-editing/README.md

 # opengl-dynamic-shader-editing
-Introduce a Shader Program Wrapper to enable dynamic editing of shaders at runtime
+This Shader Program Wrapper enables the user to dynamically edit shaders at runtime.
+It can be either used for debugging shaders or while presenting the effects of changes to the shader code.

 # How to use